Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 ### Processing Validation
 1. Merge validation ensures one-to-one genotype label mapping
 2. Age sorting handles unexpected formats gracefully (falls back to original order)
+3. If all rows in a group are dropped after the genotype label map merge (no genotypes matched), a `WARNING` is logged and that group contributes no output entries

 ### Error Scenarios
 - **Missing required datasets:** ValueError with dataset name
 - **Missing required columns:** ValueError with column names
 - **Empty data files:** ValueError with file name
+- **All genotypes unrecognised (post-merge empty):** WARNING logged, group skipped (not an error)
 - **Invalid merge relationships:** pandas MergeError with details

 ## Related Transforms